Ltd edition artist proof

 Take A Closer Look

-Only the male robin sings the “true robin song,” and he sings it to declare his personal nesting territory.
+A member of the thrush family and Britain’s national bird, only the male robin sings the “true robin song,” he sings it to declare his personal nesting territory.

 Orchid, blackberries, various foliage, honeycomb, dragonfly and worker bee.

-Series of 350 limited edition prints titled and signed by the artist.
+Artist proof limited to 30 editions titled and signed by the artist.

 *International orders are sent rolled, unmounted.

 Giclee prints are by far the most popular print method to reproduce artist originals.
 The pigmented inks used for these archival prints are rated to 75 + years and are widely used by galleries, museums, and art collectors.

 Remove packaging with great care, ensuring packing tapes to not come in to contact with the print.
 Before handling your new print please ensure your hands are clean and dry.
 Take care to avoid creasing or bending.
 Do not place printed face down on any surface.
 Rolled prints should be delivered to the framers as packaged to avoid damage.

 Your print was produced using a Giclee printing method where by Ultra Chrome microscopic ink dots are sprayed onto photographic archival grade paper to create a quality reproduction print that is highly fade resistant.
 No art work of value should be placed in direct sunlight or close to a heat source however there are limitations within every building, so ensure you give good consideration to the risk’s and hang accordingly.
 Your picture framer will be able to give advice on archival materials and types of frames available to you.